benjivm/mixeer/README.md

 # MixEEr
- This addon brings [Laravel Mix](https://github.com/JeffreyWay/laravel-mix)'s `mix()` method to [ExpressionEngine](https://github.com/ExpressionEngine/ExpressionEngine)'s template system.
+ This addon brings [Laravel Mix's](https://github.com/JeffreyWay/laravel-mix) `mix()` method to [ExpressionEngine's](https://github.com/ExpressionEngine/ExpressionEngine) template system.

-### Preamble
+## Preamble
 - This addon assumes you've already got your `webpack.mix.js` file and build tools set up, it does not include the base Laravel Mix build tools, [read this](https://github.com/JeffreyWay/laravel-mix/blob/master/docs/installation.md#stand-alone-project) if you need help getting started with Laravel Mix.
-- Laravel Mix works best compiling assets either alongside or below the target directory; you should already have [ExpressionEngine's System directory above the public folder](https://docs.expressionengine.com/latest/installation/best-practices.html#moving-the-system-directory-above-webroot), so use Laravel Mix as a sibling of the **System** directory.
+- Laravel Mix works best when the public path is either a sibling or below its own directory.
+Therefore, because it's [best practice](https://docs.expressionengine.com/latest/installation/best-practices.html#moving-the-system-directory-above-webroot) to move ExpressionEngine's `system/` directory above the `public/` directory, you should setup Laravel Mix as a sibling of the `system/` directory.

-Here's a typical folder structure for example:
+Here's an example directory structure:

 <pre>
     ├── <b>system/</b>